 Andy uses these sonic environments to ‘zoom in’ on aspects of control / manipulation intimated in Catastrophe.
 Rhythms are formed from the tiniest glottal sounds that lie between spoken words or the act of writing Catastrophe text.
 Melodies are formed from subtle notes contained in whispers.
 At other points during the piece Andy uses inductive sound – where the music can be ‘felt’ before it is heard.

-Garbi’s score mutates into a sequence of intriguing abstract sounds, haunting chants, terrifying bombardment effects and primeval groans and creaks, which seem to emanate from the very depths of the ground beneath us.”
+“On a darkened stage, Garbi’s soundscape is heard in the distance like a gathering wind, building to gale force in sound and impact…Garbi’s score mutates into a sequence of intriguing abstract sounds, haunting chants, terrifying bombardment effects and primeval groans and creaks, which seem to emanate from the very depths of the ground beneath us.”
+Culture Northern Ireland